matsen/pplacer/docs/guppy.rst

 ============

 To use the statistical comparison features of |guppy|, it's a good idea to have a basic understanding of what the Kantorovich-Rubinstein (KR, a.k.a. earth-mover's distance) is doing, and how the edge PCA and squash clustering algorithms work.
-There is a gentle introduction in MatsenEvans2011_, and a more full treatment in EvansMatsen2010_.
+There is a gentle introduction in `Matsen and Evans`_, and a more full treatment in `Evans and Matsen`_.

 Here's a table to demonstrate the relation of |guppy| concepts to ones which may be more familiar to the reader: